 - Profile of neighbouring properties

-Inspection tools of trade – In any inspection you should carry the essential tools of trade to deal with any simple questions.
+Inspection tools of trade – In any inspection, you should carry the essential tools of the leasing trade to deal with any simple questions.
 These tools should be in your motor vehicle and easily accessible.

 - Measuring wheel (for large distances)